Xissahky/diploma/Readme.md

 Fill in required values inside `.env`.

-For evaluation purposes, the author can provide a ready-to-use `.env` configuration file upon request.
+If you require a ready-to-use `.env` configuration file for testing,
+please contact the author:

+68149@student.wsiz.edu.pl

 ------------------------------------------------------------------------